How to Come Up with an Effective Lighting Plan for your Garden.

-Taking a stroll in the garden is one of the best ways to spend a lazy afternoon.
+A stroll in the garden is one of the best ways to spend a lazy afternoon.
 For many, gardens are places of recreation and social gatherings, as well as sources of comfort on gloomy days.
-Include the various health benefits it provides and you’ll be hard-pressed to find an activity as useful and pleasing as cultivating your garden.
+Include the various health benefits it provides, and you'll be hard-pressed to find an activity as useful and pleasing as cultivating your garden.

 Outdoor lighting techniques